d12frosted/elpa-mirror/gnu/corfu-readme.txt

   │ (use-package emacs
   │   :init
   │   ;; TAB cycle if there are only few candidates
-  │   (setq completion-cycle-threshold 3)
+  │   ;; (setq completion-cycle-threshold 3)
   │
-  │   ;; Emacs 28: Hide commands in M-x which do not apply to the current mode.
-  │   ;; Corfu commands are hidden, since they are not supposed to be used via M-x.
-  │   ;; (setq read-extended-command-predicate
-  │   ;;       #'command-completion-default-include-p)
-  │
   │   ;; Enable indentation+completion using the TAB key.
   │   ;; `completion-at-point' is often bound to M-TAB.
-  │   (setq tab-always-indent 'complete))
+  │   (setq tab-always-indent 'complete)
+  │
+  │   ;; Emacs 30 and newer: Disable Ispell completion function.
+As an alternative, │   ;; try `cape-dict'.
+  │   (setq text-mode-ispell-word-completion nil)
+  │
+  │   ;; Emacs 28 and newer: Hide commands in M-x which do not apply to the current │   ;; mode.
+Corfu commands are hidden, since they are not used via M-x.
+This │   ;; setting is useful beyond Corfu.
-  └────
+  │   (setq read-extended-command-predicate #'command-completion-default-include-p)) └────

   Dabbrev completion is based on `completion-in-region' and can be used